mspnp/performance-optimization/BusyFrontEnd/ReadMe.md

 }
 ```

-The WorkInBackgroundController's Get action puts a message on a queue for processing by the WorkerRole.
+The `Get` action of the `WorkInBackgroundController` posts a message to a queue for processing by the worker role:

 **C#**